Ansatz7/ME5418-parking-demo/README.md

 #### One-Command Evaluation

-For grading, just run the single entry file without any arguments:
+For a quick evaluation, just run the single entry file without any arguments:

 ```bash
 bash run_submission.sh
 ```

 This performs:
-- A short, headless environment rollout (default config), and
+- A short, visualized random environment rollout with per-step logging; and
-- A short neural-network smoke test (Lidar+Residual+LSTM, sequence T=4).
+- A short neural-network demo (Lidar+Residual+LSTM, sequence T=4).

 #### Helper Scripts